Tommy Edman Preview, Player Props: Cardinals vs. Phillies

-Tommy Edman -- with an on-base percentage of .205 in his past 10 games, 96 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on August 25 at 7:05 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.167 batting average in his past 10 games), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.

-In his previous game he had a hitless showing (0-for-6) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-4) against the Phillies.

 Tommy Edman Game Info & Props vs. the Phillies